An IP address is used to identify a computer in a network. There are mainly two types of IP addresses:

 - The Public IP address or External IP address

-The private IP is the one which is used within a local area network.
+The private IP is the one that is used within a local area network.
 This IP is used to identify the computer within the LAN.
 This private IP can’t be accessed directly from the Internet.

 The Public or External IP address is the one which is provided by your Internet Service Provider (ISP).
 Multiple computers can have a single public IP if a network is set up using the technique called NAT (Network Address Translation).
-Since public IP is normally not provided free of cost, people use a mixture of private IP addresses which connect to a single public IP address to run the Internet on every network computer in a private network.
+Since public IP is normally not provided free of cost, people use a mixture of private IP addresses that connect to a single public IP address to run the Internet on every network computer in a private network.

 Please note that a single computer can have multiple LAN and public IP addresses.
 Let’s find out how we can find the private and public IP addresses in Windows using command-line options.